Musical Production Audition Information

 COVERS will be cast in the musical for all lead, speaking, and ensemble parts.
 A Cover will learn the role that they are covering in case the student cast in that role should become ill or unable to perform.
 You will be notified by the Director if you are considered for serving as a cover.
 A Cover will also be assigned a role of their own in the show.

-All Volunteers must be a Liberty Student, Parent, or Family Member!
+All Volunteers must be Liberty Students, Parents, or Family Members.

 All Backstage Volunteers must complete our background check at no charge.